 about the kite

-The Francis Kite Club is a bar and cultural forum in the East Village of Manhattan founded by friends and co-conspirators.
-The Kite hosts a range of activities including live music, art, performance, workshops, and other special convenings.
-The effort reflects — our desire to escape the norms of our professional and social trenches, and come together to think, share, and have a good time.
+The Francis Kite Club is a public social club in the East Village of Manhattan founded by friends and co-conspirators.
+The Kite hosts a range of activities including live music, art, performance, craft, reading groups, and other uncommon events.
+The effort reflects our desire to escape the norms of our professional and social trenches.

-Tuck yourself into a booth to sew, join a figure drawing session or draw on your own, meet for conversation with friends and comrades, or read a book in the late afternoon light.
+Tuck yourself into a booth to sew, draw, meet with friends and comrades, or read a book in the late afternoon light.

 Photo by Truce